evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-06/readme.md

 ## Task #2 - login to Azure backend

-Run the following command
+To configure Pulumi’s backend to the Azure Storage Container, run the following command

 ```bash
 pulumi login azblob://state
 ```

-Pulumi will use the environment variables `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY` to authenticate to Azure Storage ànd this will configure Pulumi’s backend to the Azure Storage Container.
+Pulumi will use the environment variables `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY` to authenticate to Azure Storage.

 ## Task #3 - create new stack

+Now let's create a new stack and see what will happen at the Storage Account

 ```bash
 mkdir use-azure-backend